U.S. Department of State Seal

 Violent crime, such as murder, rape, kidnapping, and pillaging, continue throughout Ituri province.
 Road travelers are frequently targeted for ambush, armed robbery, and kidnapping.

-Terrorist and armed groups operate in Ituri province.
-They have attacked military and civilian targets, including humanitarian aid workers and other NGO personnel operating in the area.
+Terrorist and armed groups operating in Ituri province have attacked military and civilian targets and represent an ongoing threat to humanitarian aid workers and other NGO personnel operating in the area.

 Armed groups, individuals, and military forces routinely clash with each other.
 Civilians are frequently targeted in attacks.

-The U.S. government is unable to provide emergency consular services to U.S. citizens in Ituri province as travel of U.S. government employees under the U.S. Embassy (Chief of Mission) security responsibility to Ituri Province is restricted.
+The U.S. government is unable to provide emergency consular services to U.S. citizens in Ituri province as U.S. government travel to these areas is restricted.

 Visit our website for Travel to High-Risk Areas.